intel-iot-devkit/intel-iot-gateway/Clearing Secure Boot Keys/README.md

 ## Required Hardware ##
 -   IoT Gateway that uses Intel® IoT Gateway Technology
--   A system running a web browser.
-In the case of this tutorial, we used a laptop running Windows 10 and Chrome.

 ## Assumptions ##
 -   Intel® IoT Gateway Technology version 3.1 or above